jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 <div class="description"><p>The road soon emerges from the woods once more, veering between two hills.
 Before long, it bends to the north, hugging the base of a mountain.</p></div>

-The players emerge at the base of the hill upon which **Old Bonegrinder** rests, as described in [[Approaching the Windmill (p.
-125)]].
+The players emerge at the base of the hill upon which **Old Bonegrinder** rests, as described in [[WotC - 06 - Old Bonegrinder - Approaching the Windmill|Approaching the Windmill]].
 There are no ravens at or near the windmill.

-As the windmill comes into view, the players also notice **Morgantha** approaching from the opposite direction with her cart, as described in [[Dream Pastries (p.
-48)]].
+As the windmill comes into view, the players also notice **Morgantha** approaching from the opposite direction with her cart, as described in [[03 - Village of Barovia - Dream Pastries|Dream Pastries]].

-This scene largely unfolds as described in [[Dream Pastries (p.
-48)]], but Morgantha is coming from the town of Vallaki, not the village of Barovia, and she doesn't have a child stuffed into a sack in her peddler's cart.
+This scene largely unfolds as described in [[03 - Village of Barovia - Dream Pastries|Dream Pastries]], but Morgantha is coming from the town of Vallaki, not the village of Barovia, and she doesn't have a child stuffed into a sack in her peddler's cart.

 ![[IMG-20251205143157474.png]]
 <span class="credit">"Morgantha Disguised" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>